Logo for Vibrationdamage.com

 A Very Short History of Blasting

 While dynamite is still used all over the world, many other explosives have become available for use in special applications.
 These newer explosives, e.g. pentaerythritol tetranitrate (PETN), are both much more powerful and much less sensitive to shock than dynamite.
 Military explosives are mostly formulations of 1,3,5-Trinitroperhydro-1,3,5-triazine (RDX).
 PETN and RDX are not widely used as primary explosives in surface mining and construction blasting.
+There are many other explosive compounds used in specialized military applications, as well.

 It can matter, from a vibration standpoint, which explosive is used.
 For example, it has been reported that underground mining explosions using ANFO produce less vibration than equivalent explosions with dynamite or slurry.[12]
 Vibration is only one factor used in making a choice of which explosive to use, but it should be one which is considered well.